gruntwork-io/docs/docs/iac/usage/customizing-modules.md

 We recommend automating this entire process and running it on a regular schedule.
 The Gruntwork Infrastructure as Code Library is [updated continuously](../../guides/stay-up-to-date#gruntwork-releases), so you’ll want to pull in these updates regularly to stay up to date.

+For enterprise users, Gruntwork offers the [Repo Copier](https://github.com/gruntwork-io/repo-copier), a purpose built tool that includes functionality to complete all of these steps.

 ### Using forked code

 Once you’ve forked the code, using it is very similar to what is outlined in [Using Terraform Modules](/intro/first-deployment/using-terraform-modules), except for the following differences: